tgoelles/SICOPOLIS_docker/README.md

 cp sico_configs.sh sicopolis/runs/
 ```

-Start docker in the terminal, which starts and interactive bash shell to compile and run SICOPOLIS as usual.
+Start docker in the terminal, which starts an interactive bash shell to compile and run SICOPOLIS as usual.
 ```
 docker run -v $PWD/sicopolis:/home/glacier/sicopolis -it tgoelles/sicopolis_dev
 ```

-This mounts the the folder sicopolis to /home/glacier/sicopolis inside the container.
-The container is based on ubuntu 18.04 and has a user called glacier.
+This mounts the folder sicopolis to /home/glacier/sicopolis inside the container.
+The container is based on ubuntu 18.04 and has a user called "glacier".